SmartMonkey-git/robinson-group-python-template/README.md

 ```

 Pytest will execute the snippet to ensure that invoking `foo()` in fact returns `True`.

-This is a way for documenting the typical use cases of the package.
+The snippets in `README.md` can document the typical use cases of the package.
-Since the documentation is executed, any code changes that render the documentation obsolete will be picked up, forcing a documentation update.
+Since the snippets are executed, any code changes that render the documentation obsolete will be picked up, forcing a documentation update.

 ## Continuous Delivery